 During these challenging times, your public health nursing team will be doing everything possible to protect and support children, young people and families.

-Health visitors will only be visiting families for critical visits until further notice.
-Health Visitors will still be available to support you and your family via telephone and our ChatHealth texting service.
+Health Visitors will still be available to support you and your family via telephone and our ChatHealth texting service with some visits continuing.

 It is advised that the number of people in the room when the health visitor is there is limited, ideally just parents and baby.

 Family members can wear a face covering when being visited in the home by a health professional.
 Children under the age of 3 should NOT wear a mask or face covering.